-'Frequency' is a parallel name for a wavelength of radiation.
-In one second, the number of times a wave crests is called the hertz and that number is also labeled as the frequency.
+'Frequency' is a measurement of the characteristic of a wave of radiation.
+In one second, the number of times a wave crests is called the hertz and that number is also labeled as the frequency, while distance from peak to peak is the wavelength.
 Non-ionizing radiation is considered to range from 0 hertz to 300 gigahertz, which encompasses 300 billion different frequencies of different wavelengths.